alistair-wt-king/dihedral-plotter/README.md

 The initial dihedral extraction is based on 'https://github.com/dsvatunek/dihedral'

-In total the scripts require 'python3, 'glob', 'numpy', 'pandas', 'matplotlib', 'openpyxl' & 'adjustText'.
+In total the scripts require 'python3, 'numpy', 'pandas', 'matplotlib', 'openpyxl' & 'adjustText'.

 **Usage**: